What are your thoughts on this time of a woman’s life and what more can we expect from the Liz Earle wellbeing empire?

 What has been the most challenging thing to deal with?

-The initial sleep disturbance.
-And with hindsight, my occasional severe headaches were also due to loss of estrogen, now thankfully no more since I started putting estrogen back into my system.
+That initial disturbed sleep.
+And with hindsight, my occasional severe headaches were also due to loss of oestrogen.
+All of that is thankfully no more since I started putting oestrogen back into my system.

 Have there been any positive symptoms?

 No. I have yet to meet a woman who feels better during the menopause.

 What are the things that are getting you through?

 Daily exercise or movement of some kind is key.
 Plus, a strict seven and a half hours sleep routine, better gut health, high-fat low carb eating and, most obviously, taking HRT.

 I think it’s fair to say that the perimenopause takes most of us by surprise.